 Mollem National Park, Goa Overview

-Mollem National Park, the biggest one in the state, takes you on a fascinating wildlife adventure.
+Mollem National Park part of the famous Bhagwan Mahavir Wildlife Sanctuary is the biggest national park in Goa that takes you on a fascinating wildlife adventure.
 Jeep safaris take the tourists right into the heart of the dense forest reserve, bringing them closer to the vibrant wildlife.
-Mollem National Park is another facet of Goa’s diverse bouquet of attractions.
 It is undoubtedly a must-visit destination for all nature enthusiasts and wildlife lovers.
 Touring the park during the monsoon season is a great leisure activity.

 Safari in Mollem National Park